-Opposite of the all-cash buyer, the buyer who has little money to put down.
+Opposite of the all-cash buyer, such a home buyer has little money to put down.
 Most people with FHA loans fall into this category.
 This can present a problem for sellers as FHA loans have stricter home qualifications.
-Along with this, the more help a buyer needs financing the purchase, the more you might be required to give such as contributing to closing costs or potentially face the deal falling apart.
+Along with this, the more help a buyer needs financing the purchase, the more you might be required to give, such as contributing to closing costs or potentially face the deal falling apart.
 Still, don’t allow that to make you overlook these types of buyers.
 They tend to be far more flexible with a seller’s needs.

 These are the buyers that fall in love with your home and include tear-inducing love letters with their offer.
-While these types of buyers can be the most heart-warming know that love won’t pay the bills.
-The bottom line still matters so unless their offer price and financing also look good, be on your guard against anyone who tries to play to your emotions.
+At the same time, these types of buyers can be the most heart-warming know that love won’t pay the bills.
+The bottom line still matters, so unless their offer price and financing also look good, be on your guard against anyone who tries to play to your emotions.
 You can always negotiate with these types of buyers.
 Maybe their holding out on some cash and using this as a tactic to get a better deal.
 Perhaps their feelings are genuine, but the financing isn’t there.
-Focus on the bottom line and don’t get distracted.
+Focus on the bottom line, and don’t get distracted.

 Every seller encounters this type.
-These are the people that regularly attend open houses, take up the agent’s time asking a lot of questions and sometimes make low-ball offers that they know will be rejected.
+These are the people that regularly attend open houses, take up the agent’s time asking a lot of questions, and sometimes make low-ball offers that they know will be rejected.
 They are buyers, but they’re just not committed buyers yet.
 They probably want to buy one day, but for now, all they can do is look, dream and take up your time.
-These people can be big-time wasters so the sooner you can identify them the better.
-Find out if they’re looking at multiple properties and how soon their planning to move.
+These people can be big-time wasters, so the sooner you can identify them, the better.
+Find out if they’re looking at multiple properties and how fast their planning to move.
 The vaguer their answer, the more careful you should be of placing your faith in them.